 1. Choose the time and place wisely

 Working with your preferences is very important for the success of your study efforts.
 Choosing a location which suits your needs is the first step; a quiet, well lit area where you won’t be disturbed is usually the best option.
-In saying that, some people prefer to have a bit of background noise when they work, so locations such as a coffee shop or caf may work for you.
+In saying that, some people prefer to have a bit of background noise when they work, so locations such as a coffee shop may work for you.
 It is also important to work with the times in which you retain the most information.
 If you consider yourself a morning person then getting up early before work may be the best time for you to study.
 On the other hand, those who don’t switch off until quite late at night may prefer to study later in the evening.
 If you are unsure which times and locations work for you, try a study session in different environments, and then analyse which you found to be the most productive.
 Every student will have different preferences and it is in your best interest to cater to them.

 2. Don’t rush your work